Baku: Transport

 Throughout history, the transport system of Baku used the now-defunct horsecars, trams and narrow gauge railways.
 As of 2011, 1,000 black cabs are ordered by Baku Taxi Company, and as part of a programme originally announced by the Transport Ministry of Azerbaijan, there is a plan to introduce London cabs into Baku.
 The move was part of £16 million agreement between Manganese Bronze subsidiary LTI Limited and Baku Taxi Company.

-Local rail transport includes the Baku Funicular and the Baku Metro, a rapid-transit system notable for its art, murals, mosaics and ornate chandeliers.
-Baku Metro was opened in November 1967 and includes 3 lines and 25 stations at present; 170 million people used Baku Metro over the past five years.
-In 2008, the Chief of Baku Metro, Taghi Ahmadov, announced plans to construct 41 new stations over the next 17 years.
-These will serve the new bus complex as well as the international airport.
+Local rail transport includes the Baku Funicular and the Baku Metro.
+Baku Metro was opened in November 1967 and includes 3 lines and 25 stations.
+In 2008, the plans to construct 41 new stations over the next 17 years were announced.
+These will serve the new bus complex and the international airport.
 In 2019, the Baku suburban railway opened.

-BakuCard is a single Smart Card for payment on all types of city transport.
-The intercity buses and metro use this type of card-based fare-payment system.

 Baku Railway Station is the terminus for national and international rail links to the city.
 The Kars–Tbilisi–Baku railway, which directly connects Turkey, Georgia and Azerbaijan, began to be constructed in 2007 and opened in 2017.
-The completed branch will connect Baku with Tbilisi in Georgia, and from there trains will continue to Akhalkalaki, and Kars in Turkey.